cal-data-eng/sp24/resources.md

 ## Course Notes

-The Data 101 course notes (found on the [main page](/)) are a work in progress and are meant to be a resource for you to refer to as you complete assignments.
+The Data Engineering course notes (found on the [main page](/)) are a work in progress and are meant to be a resource for you to refer to as you complete assignments.
 However, they are not a perfect substitute for lectures, as they are a passive resource---meaning you may read something but not understand it the first time.
-Lectures will have participation and engagement activities to help you practice the material.
+Lectures will have engagement activities to help you practice the material.
 Please attend!

 ## SQL